rubenros1795/mining-job-ads/README.md

 | ------------- | ------------- | ------------- |
 | ddd:011101316:mpeg21:a0003  | Algemeen Kantoor van EXPEDITIE L. IV.
 H. A. CHATELDT.
 Dagelijksche ...  | 1869/01/13 |

-The classifier identifies qualitative ("high wage!") and quantitative ("wage of f 50,-") wage indicators in advertisements.
+The classifier identifies qualitative (for example: "high wage!") and quantitative (for example: "wage of f 50,-") wage indicators in advertisements.
 In light of lacking article segmentation a list of occupations is used to create a subset of advertisements that are likely to advertise jobs.
 A window of 12 words left and 40 words right of the occupation title is extracted and considered by the classifier.

 ## Usage